Borosulfate

 The borosulfates are heteropoly anion compounds which have sulfate groups attached to boron atoms.
 Other possible terms are sulfatoborates or boron-sulfur oxides.
 The ratio of sulfate to borate reflects the degree of condensation.
 With [B(SO4)4]5- there is no condensation, each ion stands alone.
 In [B(SO4)3]3- the anions are linked into a chain, a chain of loops, or as [B2(SO4)6]6− in a cycle.
 Finally in [B(SO4)2]− the sulfate and borate tetrahedra are all linked into a two or three-dimensional network.
 These arrangements of oxygen around boron and sulfur can have forms resembling silicates.
-The first borosulfate to be discovered was K5[B(SO4)4] in 2012.
-Over 75 unique compounds are known.
+The first borosulfate to be discovered was K5[B(SO4)4] in 2012 by the research group of Henning Höppe, although the compound class as such had been postulated already in 1962 by G. Schott and H. U. Kibbel.
+Over 80 unique compounds are known as of 2024.

 They are distinct from the borate sulfates which have separate, uncondensed sulfate and borate ions.

 Related compounds include boroselenates, borotellurates, and also boroantimonates, borogallates, borogermanates, borophosphates, boroselenites and borosilicates.